MewsSystems/gitbook-connector-api/guidelines.md

 A unique `AccessToken` will automatically be generated and shared with you for each enterprise requesting to connect their Mews profile to your system.

-*To keep the data of each property secure, please store these tokens securely and do not share them publicly.*

 All operations of the API optionally accept `LanguageCode` and `CultureCode`.
 These can be used to enforce language and culture of the operation which affects e.g. names of entities, descriptions or error messages.
 Both of these values must be defined together otherwise default values of the [Enterprise](operations/configuration.md#enterprise) are used.

 ## Responses